Don't panic: Kohli says India ready for Australia showdown

 "And there's no reason why the three-four-five (batting order) can't stay as it is."

-Australia was bowled out for 304 in 49.1 overs having fallen steadily behind in the run chase once Smith had gone.
+Australia were bowled out for 304 in 49.1 overs having fallen steadily behind in the run chase once Smith had gone.

 "We timed our chase pretty well when we lose three wickets in between 30 and 40 overs, it halts the ability to be able to go and try and get ten an over," said Smith.